 - Do not operate with one hand.
 Serious injury to the operator, helpers, or bystanders may result from onehanded operation.
-A chain saw is intended for two-handed use. - Do not operate saw from a ladder or in a tree unless you are specifically trained to do so. - Make sure the chain will not make contact with any object while starting the saw.
-Never try to start the saw when the guide bar is in a cut. - Do not put pressure on the saw, especially at the end of the cut.Doing so can cause you to lose control when cut is completed.
-Allow chain to cut for you.
-Exert only light downward pressure. - · Stop the saw before setting it down. - Hand carry saw only when motor is stopped.
-Carry the chain saw by the front handle with the saw stopped, finger off the switch, the guide bar and saw chain to the rear. - Keep all parts of the body away from saw chain when the motor is operating. - Don't force chainsaw.
-It will do the job better and safer at the rate for which it was intended. - Use the right tool, cut wood only.
-Don't use chain saw for purpose not intended - for example - don't use chain saw for cutting plastic, masonry, non-wood building materials. - Use extreme caution when cutting small size brush and saplings because the tender material may catch the saw chain and be whipped toward you or pull you off balance. - When cutting a limb that is under tension be alert for spring back so that you will not be struck when the tension in the wood fibers is released.
+A chain saw is intended for two-handed use. - Do not operate saw from a ladder or in a tree. - Make sure the chain will not make contact with any object while starting the saw.
+Never start the saw when the guide bar is in a cut. - Don't force chain saw.
+It will do the job better and safer at the rate for which it was intended. - Do not put pressure on the saw, especially at the end of the cut.
+Doing so can cause you to lose control when the cut is completed. - Stop the saw before setting it down. - Hand carry saw only when motor is stopped.
+Carry the chain saw by the front handle with the saw stopped, finger off the switch, the guide bar and saw chain to the rear. - Use the right tool, cut wood only.
+Don't use chain saw for purpose not intended; for example, don't use chain saw for cutting plastic, masonry, non-wood building materials. - Use extreme caution when cutting small size brush and saplings because the tender material may catch the saw chain and be whipped toward you or pull you off balance. - When cutting a limb that is under tension be alert for spring back so you will not be struck when the tension in the wood fibers is released.